 To help convince ourselves that the consensus we found was meaningful, we wanted to make sure that this signal was specific to promoter regions.
 In particular, we searched for matches to the consensus across the entire M. buryatense genome and recorded the position of each match.
 Positions were sorted into 4 categories:

-1. in gene: Located inside a feature annotation
+: Located inside a feature annotationintergenic

-3. <300 to ATG: Within 300bp of a feature start coordinate (including matches from <100 to ATG)
+: Within 300bp of a feature start coordinate (including matches from <100 to ATG

-In the following analysis, we count the number of PSSM matches that fall into each category and normalize by the total number of genome positions that belong to each category.
+: Within 100bp of a feature start coordinate (usually an ATG, the translation start site)In the following analysis, we count the number of PSSM matches that fall into each category and normalize by the total number of genome positions that belong to each category.
 This normalization indicates if PSSM matches tend to be overrepresented in regions closely upstream of translation start sites (likely promoter regions)

 gbFile_5G = '../data/5GB1c_sequence.gb'